Lyapunov fractal: Algorithm

+More Iterations

 More dimensions

 Lyapunov fractals can be calculated in more than two dimensions.
 The sequence string for a n-dimensional fractal has to be built from an alphabet with n characters, e.g. "ABBBCA" for a 3D fractal, which can be visualized either as 3D object or as an animation showing a "slice" in the C direction for each animation frame, like the example given here.